decoy31/ImpressionCards/README.md

 ###AngularJS
 I chose to go with [AngularJs](http://angularjs.org/) for both its power and simplity.
-I like the AMD approach, where code is split up into to modules and the templating system is really useful when aggrating data.
+I like the AMD approach, where code is split up into modules and the templating system is really useful when aggrating data.
 I have used a somewhat similar designed tookit called [Dojo](http://dojotoolkit.org/), but AngularJS makes more sense to me.

 ###Bootstrap